microsoft/flashcards-workshop/workshop.md

 ![Screenshot showing steps to enable Static website for a storage account from Microsoft Azure Portal](assets/azure-enable-static-website.png)

-6. Now, on the left-hand side, expand `Settings` and select `Resource sharing (CORS)`, ensure that "Blob service is highlighted then provide the following details to to configure your web application and click `Save` as shown:
+6. Now, on the left-hand side, expand `Settings` and select `Resource sharing (CORS)`, ensure that `Blob service` is highlighted then provide the following details to to configure your web application and click `Save` as shown:

 **Allowed origins** - set this value to `*`